 1) Title - a short name/alias to describe a metafield set.
 It will be displayed in the "quick-access" mode of the app.

 2) Status - a set can be either active or disabled.
-Disabled metafield sets won't be accessible from metafields management page.
+Disabled metafield sets won't be accessible from the metafields management page.

-3) Filters - by default, a metafield set is available for all resources, but you can make it available for a filtered selection only by applying additional filters based on product type, vendor or tags.
+3) Filters - by default, a metafield set is available for all resources, but you can make it available for a filtered selection only by applying additional filters based on product type, vendor, or tags.

 4) Description - a text field where you can leave notes for your team or instructions for a client if you're a developer.